Cohabitation Rights Bill [HL]

 Groups Affected

-- Children of cohabiting couples: Their welfare is a primary factor in determining financial settlement orders.
+- Children of cohabiting couples: Benefit indirectly through the court's consideration of their welfare in financial settlement orders.

 Powered by nyModel